Toyota C-HR performance, top speed, engine

 - 2MPG & CO2 emissionsThe Toyota C-HR hybrid delivers impressive fuel economy and CO2 emissions for a petrol-fuelled family SUV, but is some way off plug-in hybrid alternatives in both areas

-- 4Engines, drive & performance - currently readingThe Toyota C-HR hybrid handles well, although the engine noise under harsh acceleration blights its overall refinement
+- 4Performance, engine & drive - currently readingThe Toyota C-HR hybrid handles well, although the engine noise under harsh acceleration blights its overall refinement